mr-anton-t/axe-playwright-report/README.md

 ## What This Library Offers

 1. **@axeScan() decorator**: Runs an accessibility scan after the method body is executed, allowing you to integrate accessibility checks seamlessly into your existing test methods.
-2. **build-report command**: Generates a dashboard report with backward compatibility for reports generated with axe-core/playwright.
+2. **`build-report` command**: Generates a dashboard report with backward compatibility for reports generated with axe-core/playwright.
-3. **pass-fail command**: enforces strict build rules in CI/CD pipelines.
+3. **`test` command**: enforces strict build rules in CI/CD pipelines.

 ## Installation